Other popular sceneries subcollection

 The Welsh dragon does not appear on the Union Flag because when the first Union Flag was created in 1606, Wales was considered a part of England.
 So, the red cross of St. George represents Wales as well.

 Each flag bears bold colors and meaning.
-The white of the flag symbolizes peace and honesty.
-The red represents bravery, strength, and valor while the blue represents vigilance, loyalty, justice, and perseverance.
+The white flag symbolizes peace and honesty.
+The red represents bravery, strength, and courage, while the blue represents vigilance, loyalty, justice, and perseverance.

 What are the important details when painting London?

-When painting London, make sure to capture the Briton life and elegance that breathes within the city.
+When painting London, capture the Briton life and elegance that breathes within the city.
 From the tranquility of Hyde Park, with trees of green and luscious grass blowing in the wind.
 Or the busy nightlife in the heart of Soho, with neon lights leading you downstairs to a smoky jazz bar packed with English people.
-The variety of life, shapes, colors, and people in London are a must when trying to capture its beauty on canvas.
+London's variety of life, shapes, colors, and people is a must when capturing its beauty on canvas.

-After all, painting isn’t just pigments on a canvas or colorful gradients.
-Painting should invoke and capture romance and emotion.
+After all, painting isn't just pigments on a canvas or colorful gradients.
+A painting should invoke and capture romance and emotion.

 Want more landscapes painting by numbers kits?

-It is always great to re-discover different landscapes around the world.
-Whether it’s London, Venice, or Paris, these cities are rich with natural landscapes that are simply breathtaking.
+It is always great to re-discover different landscapes worldwide.
+Whether it's London, Venice, or Paris, these cities are rich with breathtaking natural landscapes.

 To add a piece of these cities to your home, a London landscapes painting by numbers on canvas template or Paris painting kit can help you create a masterpiece of your own; with every brushstroke taking you back to the city.
 A beautiful piece of acrylic art that will surely satiate the artist in you.